OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Setting Up Your Testing Environment

-When setting up the testing environment, this can become a challenging task.
-For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point due to limitations in the connections that can be made (e.g. ports are blocked), making it more difficult to start a dynamic analysis of the app.
-Rooted phones might also not be allowed within the enterprise network due to company policies.
-Also, root detection and other countermeasures implemented within an app can lead to significant extra work just to be able to finally test the app.
-Either way, the testing team responsible for the Android assessment need to work together with the app developer(s) and operation team in order to find a proper solution for a working testing environment.
+Setting up a testing environment can be a challenging task.
+When performing testing on-site at client premises, the restrictions on the enterprise wireless access points and networks may make dynamic analysis more difficult.
+Company policies may prohibit use of rooted phones or network testing tools (hardware and software) within the enterprise networks.
+Apps implementing root detection and other reverse engineering countermeasures may add a significant amount of extra work before further analysis can be performed.

+To overcome these and other challenges, the testing team responsible for Android app assessment needs to work together with the app developers and the operation team in order to find a proper solution for an effective testing environment.

-This section will give an overview of different methods on how an Android app can be tested and will illustrate also its limitations.
-Due to the reasons stated above you should be aware of all possible testing methods to select the right one for your testing environment, but also to articulate restrictions so that everybody in the project is on the same page.
+This section provides an overview of different methods of testing an Android app and illustrates their limitations.
+For the reasons stated above, not all testing methods documented here may be applicable for your testing environment.
+Being able to articulate the reasons for these restrictions will help all the project stakeholders to be on the same page.

 #### Preparation